A sticky HDP-HMM with application to speaker diarization: Experiments with synthetic data

-The Hamming distance plots of Fig.~\ref{fig:state_persistence}(k) and (l), when compared to those of Fig.~\ref{fig:state_persistence}(e) and (f), depict the substantially slower mixing rate of the beam sampler compared to the blocked sampler (both using a non-sticky HDP-HMM).
-However, the theoretical computational benefit of the beam sampler can be seen in Fig.~\ref{fig:state_persistence}(j).
-In this plot, we present a histogram of the effective truncation level, $L_{eff}$, used over the 30,000 Gibbs iterations on three chains.
-We computed this effective truncation level by summing over the number of state transitions considered during a full sweep of sampling $z_{1:T}$ and then dividing this number by the length of the dataset, $T$, and taking the square root.
+The Hamming distance plots of Figure~\ref{fig:state_persistence}(k) and (l), when compared to those of Figure~\ref{fig:state_persistence}(e) and (f), depict the substantially slower mixing rate of the beam sampler compared to the blocked sampler (both using a nonsticky HDP-HMM).
+However, the theoretical computational benefit of the beam sampler can be seen in Figure~\ref{fig:state_persistence}(j).
+In this plot, we present a histogram~of the effective truncation level, $L_{\mathrm{eff}}$, used over the 30,000 Gibbs iterations on three chains.
+We computed this effective truncation level by summing over the number of state transitions considered during a full sweep of\vadjust{\eject} sampling~ $z_{1:T}$ and then dividing this number by the length of the data set, $T$, and taking the square root.
 Finally, on a more technical note, our fixed, truncated model allows for more vectorization of the code than the beam sampler.
-Thus, in practice, the difference in computation time between the samplers is significantly less than the $O(L^2/L^2_{eff})$ factor obtained by counting state transitions.
+Thus, in practice, the difference in computation time between the samplers is significantly less than the $O(L^2/L^2_{\mathrm{eff}})$ factor obtained by counting state transitions.

-From this point onwards, we present results only from blocked sampling since we have seen the clear advantages of this method over the sequential, direct assignment sampler.
+From this point onward, we present results only from blocked sampling since we have seen the clear advantages of this method over the sequential, direct assignment sampler.

-\paragraph{Fast State-Switching} In order to warrant the general use of the sticky model, one would like to know that the sticky parameter incorporated in the model does not preclude learning models with fast dynamics.
-To this end, we explored the performance of the sticky HDP-HMM on data generated from a model with a high probability of switching between states.
-Specifically, we generated observations from a four-state HMM with the following transition probability matrix: